Dvořák's Cello Concerto

 Truls Mørk moves the audience with Dvořák’s Cello Concerto, followed by Schubert’s Unfinished Symphony and Kodály’s warm, dancing finale.

-How much emotion can one take?
-This concert opens with Dvořák’s profoundly heartfelt Cello Concerto, performed by Truls Mørk.
-“Perhaps the greatest living cellist,” according to Het Parool, “his masterful playing makes the beauty of the music almost unbearable.”
+At the start of 2026, we could all use something heart-warming.
+This concert opens with one of Dvořák’s irresistible Slavonic Dances, paving the way for his radiant Cello Concerto performed by Truls Mørk - “perhaps the greatest living cellist,” according to Het Parool.
 And then Schubert’s Unfinished Symphony is still to come.
 Kodály picks up the thread in a reflective mood, lets the sun break through, and finally sends us home dancing.
+Happy New Year!

 Programme & performers